Zane Monlouis

 Zane Monlouis (born 16 October 2003) is an English professional footballer who plays as a defender for Major League Soccer club Toronto FC.

 Club career

 Born in Lewisham, London, Monlouis began his career with Arsenal in May 2012, turning professional in October 2020.
 He moved on loan to Reading in February 2024.

 In February 2025, he signed a two-year contract (with options for a further two seasons) with Canadian Major League Soccer club Toronto FC.
+He made his debut for Toronto as a substitute in a 2–2 draw at D.C.
+United.
+On 25 July 2025, Monlouis was placed on the season-ending injury list as a result of an abductor and rectus injury picked up in a match against the New York Red Bulls.

 International career

 Born in England, Monlouis is of Jamaican descent.
 He has been capped by England at under-15 and under-17 levels.
 In March 2024, he was called up to a training camp with the Jamaica U23s.